-Team Click Athletes were asked about feelings relating to the phenomenon of “team click.”
+Team Click: Athletes were asked about feelings relating to the phenomenon of “team click.”
 Survey items pertaining to team click were generated by utilising phrasing commonly encountered by the researcher during ethnographic observations of the Beijing provincial team and other Chinese provincial teams, and further afield (see Chapter 6 for a full explanation).
-Team click items included: 1) the feeling of “unspoken understanding” (moqi) between team mates (Unspoken Understanding), 2) the “general atmosphere” of the team (General Atmosphere), 3) the reliability of athletes’ teammates to perform their roles on the field (Reliability of Others), 4) the reliability of individual athletes to perform their own on-field roles for teammates (Reliability For Others), and 5) the extent to which athletes felt that their individual abilities were extended by their team mates (Ability Extended).
+Team click items included: 1) Unspoken Understanding: the feeling of “unspoken understanding” (moqi) between team mates, 2) the “general atmosphere” of the team (General Atmosphere), 3) the reliability of athletes’ teammates to perform their roles on the field (Reliability of Others), 4) the reliability of individual athletes to perform their own on-field roles for teammates (Reliability For Others), and 5) the extent to which athletes felt that their individual abilities were extended by their team mates (Ability Extended).
 Athletes responded to each item by moving a toggle left or right from its default centre position on a continuous 100-point scale (0 = “Extremely weak,” 100 = “Extremely strong”).
 In addition to these items, athletes also responded to a novel visual item with five responses, ranging from less to more coordinated arrangements of dots, designed to represent the coordination of the team on the field (Click Pictorial, see Appendix ?
 Section ? for a detailed explanation of all pre-Tournament survey items relevant to team click).
 Given time constraints, only three items pertaining to team click were included in the mid-Tournament survey(“unspoken understanding,” “general atmosphere,” and the “Click Pictorial” measure).

 Social Bonding Athletes answered items relating to feelings of social bonding to their team and teammates.
 Athletes were asked to report the extent to which they felt 1) emotional support from teammates (“Emotional Support”), and 2) a sense of shared goal with their team mates (“Shared Goal”).
 Both items used 100-point continuous scales, 0 - “Extremely weak”, 100 - “Extremely strong”).
-In addition, Athletes completed two pre-validated multi-item scales designed to measure 1) an individual’s personal identification with the stereotypical features of the in-group [Group Identification Verbal Scale, see][]Mael1992 and 2) an individual’s fusion or “feeling of oneness with the group” [Identity Fusion Verbal Scale, see][]Swann2009.
+In addition, Athletes completed two validated multi-item scales designed to measure 1) an individual’s personal identification with the stereotypical features of the in-group [Group Identification Verbal Scale, see][]Mael1992 and 2) an individual’s fusion or “feeling of oneness with the group” [Identity Fusion Verbal Scale, see][]Swann2009.
 A visual scale designed to measure construct of Identity Fusion to the target in-group [Identity Fusion Pictorial][]Swann2009 was also included, for three targets: the athletes’ team, family, and nationality (“China”).
 Finally, Athletes ranked their level of Identity Fusion to team, family, and country [Identity Fusion Pictorial Rank, replicating][]Whitehouse2014.
 See Appendix ?
 Section ? for a detailed explanation of all pre-Tournament items relevant to social bonding.
 Given time constraints, only three items pertaining to social bonding were included in the mid-Tournament survey (Emotional Support, Shared Goal, and the “Identity Fusion Pictorial (team)” measure).